 Mr. Fischer has held three election directorships in internationally supervised elections where electoral security was one of his responsibilities.
 In 1996, he was appointed by the Organization for Security and Cooperation in Europe (OSCE) to serve as Director General of Elections for the first post-conflict elections in Bosnia and Herzegovina.
 In 1999, Mr. Fischer was appointed by the United Nations (UN) as Chief Electoral Officer for the Popular Consultation for East Timor.
 And, in 2000, Mr. Fischer received a joint appointment from the UN and OSCE to head the Joint Registration Taskforce in Kosovo and served as the OSCE’s Director of Election Operations for municipal elections held that year.
 He has also served as an election official in the United States as a Commissioner with the Kansas City Board of Elections (1985 – 1990) and a Commissioner on the Missouri Political Finance Review Commission (1991 – 1992).

-Mr. Fischer also served as a Senior Advisor to the Independent Election Commission of Afghanistan and the UN for its audit of the 2014 presidential election results; and as a member of the Experts Verification Commission of the Organization of Americans States (OAS), auditing the results of the 2010 presidential election in Haiti.
+Mr. Fischer was also a Senior Advisor to the Independent Election Commission of Afghanistan and the UN for its audit of the 2014 presidential election results; and as a member of the Experts Verification Commission of the Organization of Americans States (OAS), auditing the results of the 2010 presidential election in Haiti.

 Jim Jonas is a veteran public affairs, corporate, and political communications consultant and a nonpartisan electoral reform leader.
-He serves as the Executive Director of the National Association of Nonpartisan Reformers in addition to his consulting work with his company, Centennial Strategies.
+He served as the Executive Director of the National Association of Nonpartisan Reformers in addition to his consulting work with his company, Centennial Strategies.
 He was a co-founder of Unity ’08, a consultant to Americans Elect, and has helped launch and manage a wide range of groundbreaking electoral reform projects, independent candidate campaigns and public engagement organizations.

 Jim held senior positions at the campaigns of Greg Orman (I) for US Senate 2014; Lamar Alexander (R) for President 1996; Bush/Quayle Re-elect 1992; Rep. Cass Ballenger (R) for Congress 1990; and with Ailes Communications where he wrote, directed and produced multimedia political campaigns for a variety of national candidates and committees.
 Jim served on overseas democracy support delegations in Africa and Asia with the International Republican Institute.